markcmurphy/devdocs-portal/Price_Lists.md

 Price Lists will provide overridden price values to the Stencil storefront.
 Final price display can be further customized within the Stencil template.
 See the [Price Object](https://developer.bigcommerce.com/stencil-docs/reference-docs/common-objects#price) in Stencil for further documentation.

-To learn more about Price Lists, see [here](https://developer.bigcommerce.com/api-docs/catalog/price-list-overview).

 ## Price Lists

 |Resource / Endpoint|Description|